 - 1. Family authorized excused absences:

 - a.
 Personal illness

 - b.
 Family emergency or death in the family

 - c.
 Medical or dental treatment

 - d.
 Other activities as approved by the school

+- e.
+Parent excuse from instruction/assemblies/events that offend the parent's beliefs or practices

 - 2. School authorized excused absences

 - a.
 Approved field trips

 - b.
 Interscholastic competitions and events

 - c.
 Other activities as approved by the school

-- B. Unexcused Absences: These are absences which are not authorized by the parent/guardian or the school.
-The following absences are examples of absences which will not be excused: - 1.
-Leaving school premises without authorization from the nurse, the attendance office or the principals' offices; - 2.
-Failing to attend class (while remaining on the premises) without advanced permission; - 3.
+B. Unexcused Absences: - These are absences which are not authorized by the parent/guardian or the school.
+The following absences are examples of absences which will not be excused:

+1. Leaving school premises without authorization from the nurse, the attendance office or the principals' offices;

+- 2. Failing to attend class (while remaining on the premises) without advanced permission; - 3.
 Family trips/vacations for which no prior arrangement have been made with the school; - 4.
 Other absences not authorized by the school or parent/guardian.